How many topics do I need to develop an action(s) for?

 How many actions are required for each topic?

-That is entirely up to your Eco-Committee a topic might have only one action or it might have numerous ones but please aim to be realistic with the number of actions you can carry out.
+That is entirely up to your Eco-Committee a topic might have only one action or it might have numerous ones but please aim to be realistic with the number of actions you can carry out, otherwise you could face an overwhelming amount of work which causes a loss of momentum.

 How long should our Actions take?